Department: Pathobiology and Population Sciences

 During her time with the RVC she has continued her personal development through the completion of a Postgraduate Certificate in Academic Practice (PGCAP) from King’s College London (2010-2011) and was awarded the King’s College London Higher Education Research Network Prize for the research project she undertook during that time (Past Students’ Perceptions of the Effectiveness of a One-Year Master’s Degree in Veterinary Epidemiology).
 More recently (2009-2016) she completed a part-time PhD (University of London) in spatial epidemiology, focusing on spatial and ecological niche modelling methods and their use as risk-based decision-making tools for informing disease control and surveillance efforts.
 Not surprisingly, Kim’s research interests focus on the predictive mapping of disease, specifically vector-borne diseases, and the effect of anthropogenic influences such as climate change, on the changing spatio-temporal distribution of disease.

 Kim is a Fellow of the Higher Education Academy, a member of the Study Design and Statistics Panel of the Equine Veterinary Journal, and a statistical consultant for the journal Veterinary Anaesthesia and Analgesia.
+She is also co-Course Director for the MSc in Veterinary Epidemiology, and Module Leader of four modules related to study design and data analysis.
+She is a member of the following College committees: Taught Programmes Admissions Committee (TPAC), Modular Scheme Management Committee (MSMC), Teaching Quality Committee (TQC), Postgraduate Course Management Committee (CMC), Learning, Teaching and Assessment Committee (LTAC).

 For the past six years Kim has worked primarily as in independent researcher while completing a part-time PhD (Risk-based Decision-making Tools for Highly Pathogenic Avian Influenza Virus H5N1: A Comparison of Spatial Modelling Methods), the results of which have placed her as a leading figure in the rapidly evolving field of spatial and ecological niche modelling of disease.
 Not surprisingly, Kim’s research interests focus on the predictive mapping of disease, specifically vector-borne diseases, and the effect of anthropogenic influences such as climate change, on the changing spatio-temporal distribution of disease.